United States Strategic Bombing Survey: More recent research

 The introduction to the summary report of air power in Europe noted that, "Allied air power was called upon to play many roles-partner with the Navy over the sea lanes; partner with the Army in ground battle; partner with both on the invasion beaches; reconnaissance photographer for all; mover of troops and critical supplies; and attacker of the enemy's vital strength far behind the battle line."
 The summary report only discussed the latter: attacks on the enemy's vital strength far behind the battle line.
 Grant (2008) said, "The survey began in no small part as a way to look at the major targeting controversies (rail vs. oil, and so forth) that had so often consumed the attention of top Allied planners and leaders.
 Its original intent was to sweep up lessons from Europe for use in the ongoing war with Japan."

 The survey reported that the rate of production of war materials by Germany actually increased in response to strategic bombing by the Allies.
 Destroyed factories were quickly reconstituted in hardened sites.
 John Kenneth Galbraith, who was one of the "Officers" of the USSBS, wrote, "Nothing in World War II air operations was subject to such assault as open agricultural land."
 When Allied bombs fell in cities like central Hamburg, they destroyed many lives and often many businesses in the central city—restaurants, cabarets, department stores, banks, and more.
 The newly unemployed waiters, bank clerks, and entertainers took jobs in the war plants.
+(Note: Galbraith's position on this were highly controversial and unpopular with many of the other Officers of the Survey. wrote, "Galbraith had to fight hard to have his report published without it being rewritten to hide the essential points.
+'I defended it,' he wrote, 'with a maximum of arrogance and a minimum of tact.'")